Bill Sikes: Television

 Peter Vaughan portrayed Sikes in the BBC's 1962 television adaptation, which saw the character portrayed in a gritty, violent way considered to be faithful to the original book.
 The scene where he brutally murders Nancy was very controversial at the time, with questions being asked in parliament if the serial should've even been allowed to air.

+In 1982, Tim Curry portrayed Bill Sikes in the American-British made-for-television film adaptation, Oliver Twist.

+In the 1985 BBC TV serial, Oliver Twist, Bill Sikes was portrayed by Michael Attwell.

+In the 1996 animated series, Saban's Adventures of Oliver Twist, Bill Sikes is reimagined as a brown bear.
+A brutish ruffian of a man who makes threats by extortion and intimidation to gain his money.
+He is sometimes accompanied by a gang of thieving river rats with Big Cheese as his second-in-command.

 In Disney's 1997 live-action television production, Oliver Twist, Bill Sikes is played by David O'Hara.
 In the 2005 Oliver Twist Bill Sikes is played by Jamie Foreman.

 In 2007, Sikes is portrayed by actor Tom Hardy in the BBC One miniseries Oliver Twist, later aired in the United States on PBS' Masterpiece Classic.

 In the 2015 BBC TV series Dickensian, Sikes is played by Mark Stanley.

 Radio

 The very first radio portrayal of Bill Sikes was on British radio in 1928 by Philip H. Harper.
 Successive radio Sikes included Matthew Boulton in 1934 on the BBC Regional Programme, Allan Jeaves in 1941 on the BBC Home Service, Ralph Truman in 1952 on the BBC Home Service, John Hollis in 1970 on BBC Radio 4, and Tim McInnerny in 1994 on BBC Radio 4.